ozntel/oz-image-in-editor-obsidian/README.md

 <img src="https://github.com/ozntel/oz-image-in-editor-obsidian/raw/master/images/Wikilinks_2.png" width="70%"/>

-## Image View Size

-Relative and Absolute Path will give you possibility to add "alt" text for the image.
-You can decide about the size of the image using following alt texts:

-1. #small
-2. #x-small
-3. #xx-small

 ## Contact

 If you have any issue or you have any suggestion, please feel free to reach me out directly using contact page of my website [ozan.pl/contact/](https://www.ozan.pl/contact/) or directly to <me@ozan.pl>.

-## Checklist

-Plugin was tested on:

--   [x] Windows
--   [x] macOS
--   [ ] Linux

 ## Support